EENI Global Business School

 Observer Organizations:

-1. ECLAC;
+1. ECLAC

-2. OEA;
+2. OEA

-3. Inter-American Development Bank;
+3. Inter-American Development Bank

-4. United Nations Programme for Development;
+4. United Nations Programme for Development

-5. European Commission;
+5. European Commission

-6. SELA;
+6. SELA

-7. American Institute for Cooperation on Agriculture;
+7. American Institute for Cooperation on Agriculture

-8. Pan American Health Organization.
+8. Pan American Health Organization

 The ALADI (Latin American Integration Association) promotes the creation of a preferential trading area in the region, aiming at a Latin-American Common Market, through three mechanisms:

-1. Regional tariff preference granted to the products originating in the member countries, based on the tariffs for the third countries;
+1. Regional tariff preference granted to the products originating in the member countries, based on the tariffs for the third countries

-2. Regional Scope Free Trade Agreements;
+2. Regional Scope Trade Agreements

-3. Partial Scope Trade Agreements, between two or more countries of the trading area.
+3. Partial Scope Trade Agreements, between two or more countries of the trading area

 Either regional or partial scope agreements may cover tariff reduction and trade promotion, economic complementation, agricultural trade, financial, fiscal, customs and health cooperation, environment preservation, scientific and technological cooperation, tourism promotion, and technical standards.

-Online Education (Courses, Masters, Doctorate): Christianity and Global Business (Catholicism, Protestantism)
+Christianity and Global Business (Catholicism, Protestantism)

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies